 The pack burst through our side gate with tremendous enthusiasm, and I loved watching them play in the back yard.
 They were finally safe and they knew it.
 My job was to take pictures of them, so the woman running the dog rescue could find them homes.
 Better pictures meant a better chance of being adopted, so I volunteered my services as much as possible.

 She waddled through the gate, and it was her big honey-colored eyes and long eye lashes I noticed first.
 She was an overweight, middle aged, Pit Mix that no one wanted, scheduled to be euthanized a few days prior, but pulled just in time.

-The dogs swam in our pool and romped happily in the sun, except for her.
+The dogs swam in our pool and romped happily in the sunshine, except for her.
 She snuck in our back door, where I eventually found her passed out amongst my two children who were just toddlers at the time.
 The yelling and giggling did not deter her, and she fell fast asleep beside them, snoring like an exhausted 70 year old farmer who had been working the land since dawn.
 In our home she would remain until her passing 8 years later.